6 Ways to Get More From Your SEO

 Small Business Owners Need to Be Involved

-While you don’t have to become a full-on SEO expert, you should do your homework and try to understand the basics of what’s happening to your website.
 Never hire an SEO consultant and let them make changes to your website.
-You should maintain control of your site, in conjunction with your webmaster because too many SEOs have hurt their clients by using black hat SEO tactics.
-You need to be part of the process — the more involved you are the easier the process will be and the better results you’re likely to get.
+You need to maintain control of your site, in conjunction with your webmaster.
+That’s because too many SEOs have hurt their clients by using black hat SEO tactics that violate Google’s rules about cheating.
+So you need to be part of the process — the more involved you are the easier the process will be and you’ll get more from your SEO.

 Here are six ways small business owners can get more value from their SEO efforts.